Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 History

-Key features and useful features to differentiate from a seizure:
+Key features to differentiate syncope from a seizure

 Feature